marcosh/crem/docs/how-to-create-a-machine.md

 , SingI topology
 , Eq vertex
 , Show vertex
+, RenderableVertices vertex
 )
 ```

-While `Eq vertex` and `Show vertex` do not require further explanation, let's try to provide a little more details and references for the other three.
+While `Eq vertex` and `Show vertex` do not require further explanation, let's try to provide a little more details and references for the other four.

-They are all required to [`demote`](https://hackage.haskell.org/package/singletons-3.0.2/docs/Data-Singletons.html#v:demote) a `topology` described at the type level, so that we can actually work with it at the value level.
+The first three are required to [`demote`](https://hackage.haskell.org/package/singletons-3.0.2/docs/Data-Singletons.html#v:demote) a `topology` described at the type level, so that we can actually work with it at the value level.

 ##### `SingI topology`